Excitement and disappointment as World Cup 2026 cities named - WHIZ News

 “I was shockingly nervous, sitting here with my stomach turning inside out.
 I honestly was more nervous than for our Champions League final.
 It surprised me actually,” Hanauer said.
 “It’s just years and years of anticipation.
 Born and raised here.
 Grew up as a soccer brat.
 Just a lot of emotion.”

-AP Writer Margaret Stafford and AP Sports Writers Dave Skretta, Teresa Walker and Tim Booth contributed.
+AP Writer Margaret Stafford and AP Sports Writers Dave Skretta, Teresa Walker, Charles Odum and Tim Booth contributed to this report.